Investigators holding NIH research grants may request supplemental funds to enhance the diversity of the research workforce. See the FOA.

 - Opportunities to acquire presentation and publication skills

 - Guidance in the ethical conduct of research (and training in animal and human subjects' protection, if applicable)

-- Description that the PI will utilize Individual Development Plans in accordance with NIH criteria.
+- Describe how the PI will utilize Individual Development Plans in accordance with NIH criteria.

-- If the PI is a junior faculty member, you might want to include an experienced co-mentor.
+- Consider an experienced co-mentor if the PI is a junior faculty member.
 Include co-mentor biosketches.

 - As applicable, the role of other investigators who will contribute to research mentoring.
 Their biosketches do not need to be included.

 - Research environment/ Project performance site (1 page)

 - Candidate Eligibility Statement - from institutional official